Jesus Campos Gatica

 Daniel Sanchez Garrido

 Daniel Sanchez is a third year undergraduate student in the School of Engineering.
 He recently transferred from Merced community college for the 2016 spring semester.
 During his time at Merced Community College, Daniel was involved in several extracurricular activities such as being part of AGS Honor Society, Science Math and Engineering club and STEM Journal Club.
 Additionally, he was able to earn four Associate Degrees in the fields of Automotive Technology, Engineering, Physics and Mathematics.
 Now at UC Merced Daniel continues to demonstrate his passion for his major as he keeps taking part in extracurricular activities and joining organizations in his field of study such as Ingenieros Unidos SHPE and Theta Tau Professional Fraternity of Engineers.
 Daniel has great determination for success that is fueled by his dreams and work ethic which were cultivated by his parents.
-He comes from an immigrant family of seven members.
-He is a first generation college student and first ever in his family to obtain an Associate’s Degree.
-Furthermore, he seeks to fulfill his next goal of obtaining a Bachelors in Engineering to become the first professional in his family.
-Daniel dreams of one day going to graduate school and having a career in the automotive industry at which point he feels it would in a sense validate all the hard work and sacrifices his parents have faced to give him this opportunity.
+Furthermore, he seeks to fulfill his next goal of obtaining a Bachelors in Engineering.
+Daniel dreams of one day going to graduate school and having a career in the automotive industry.

 Tribology, Lubricant Performance and Additive Effectiveness